abderrahimokhnache/Enigma/README.md

 # Enigma
-### Enigma is a text-only encryption application very easy to use
+### Enigma is a text-only encryption application that is very easy to use

 ## Menu :